peteroupc/peteroupc.github.io/randomgendoc.md

      |         for best results, the CDF should
      |         be increasing everywhere in [xmin, xmax].
      |      - xmin: Maximum x-value to generate.
-     |      - xmax: Maximum y-value to generate.
+     |      - xmax: Maximum x-value to generate.
 For best results,
      |         the range given by xmin and xmax should cover all or
      |         almost all of the distribution.
      |      - pdf: Optional.
 Distribution's probability density